eamaster/quakeweather/SECURITY.md

 1. **Environment Variables Only**
    - All API keys are stored in environment variables, never hardcoded in source code
    - Frontend tokens use `VITE_` prefix and are injected at build time
-   - Backend secrets are read from Cloudflare Workers/Pages environment variables
+   - Backend secrets are read from Cloudflare Pages environment variables (Pages Functions)

 2. **Git Ignore Protection**
    - `.env`, `.env.*`, and `.dev.vars` are excluded from version control